Change Started

 The background story of the Montreal Protocol

-If the ozone layer, earth’s natural sunscreen, was not attended to, ultraviolet rays from the sun could have severely harmed the human race – causing skin cancer, premature aging, cataracts, and many other health problems to humans and plants and animals.
+If the ozone layer, earth’s natural sunscreen, was not attended to, ultraviolet rays from the sun could have severely harmed the human race – causing skin cancer, premature aging, cataracts, and many other health problems to all forms of life on Earth.

 Following this, in 1985, the Vienna Convention was adopted to work as an international cooperation to protect the ozone layer.